ParasSukheja/Data_Analyst_Portfolio/README.md

 ### 🐍 Python

-(Coming soon) A Python data analysis project using Pandas, NumPy, and Matplotlib.
+[Healthcare Appointment No-Show Analysis]() → A Python data analysis project using Pandas, NumPy, Matplotlib, Seaborn, and Plotly.
+   This project analyzes 110,000+ hospital appointments in Brazil to explore factors influencing missed appointments and provides actionable insights for healthcare management.

 ### 🟣 Power BI